 From a scientific and medical standpoint, the consistent practice of any style of yoga helps to boost the immune system and calm the central nervous system.
 One study done by the American Psychological Association concluded that breathing-based yoga practices alone helped to improve depressive symptoms.
-This is because drawing a deep breath down into the diaphragmatic region takes more time to do than rapid, short breaths (which is done when someone faces stress).
+Drawing a deep breath down into the diaphragmatic region takes more time to do than the rapid, short breaths we tend to take when facing stress.
 Deep breathing also helps to bring more oxygen into the body and brain, where the nervous system relaxes and calms.

 Rhythmic, deep breathing also helps the body to naturally increase serotonin production.
 Serotonin plays a very important role in mood and is linked to happiness.
 According to the Journal of Psychiatry and Neuroscience, serotonin production plays a big role in treating depression successfully, saying a routine yoga practice with deep breathing is imperative to the success of winning the battle over chronic depression.

 Therapy with Almost Zero Side Effects

-Yoga also has fewer side effects than medications, so it is a wonderful natural and good-for-you remedy to practice daily, though most doctors say it should not completely replace the traditional protocol for depression.
+Yoga also has fewer side effects than medications, so it is a wonderful natural remedy to practice daily, though most doctors say it should not completely replace other traditional protocols for depression.
 But yoga is especially good for people who have not responded well to prescriptions or therapies.
 At most, people who engage in regular yoga report some muscle soreness, but those side effects are far less damaging than taking prescription drugs for a long period of time.

 Dr. Mason Turner of the Kaiser Permanente Medical Group, who is a strong advocate of yoga therapy for people who have anxiety or depression, says that even if yoga is not your regular go-to method for relaxation and tension easing, people should really try it out and consider it.
 Controlled, focused movements also help strengthen the body-mind connection.

 Styles of Yoga